ray-project/ray/doc/source/train/key-concepts.rst

 Key Concepts of Ray Train
 =========================

-There are four main concepts in the Ray Train library.
+There are three main concepts in the Ray Train library.

 1. ``Trainers`` execute distributed training.
 2. ``Configuration`` objects are used to configure training.
 3. ``Checkpoints`` are returned as the result of training.
-4. ``Predictors`` can be used for inference and batch prediction.

 .. https://docs.google.com/drawings/d/1FezcdrXJuxLZzo6Rjz1CHyJzseH8nPFZp6IUepdn3N4/edit